umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-a-custom-dashboard.md

 ## Extending the Dashboard using the UI library

-Now that we have a fully functioning dashboard where editors can see nodes they recently worked on and create new blog posts, we might want to make it a bit prettier.
+Now that we have a fully functioning dashboard where editors can see nodes they worked on and create new blog posts, we might want to make it prettier.

 To do this we can use the Umbraco UI library.